daisybutler/Workbench-project04/TESTING.md

    - Suggested the user of Google Maps API rather than a static image map I had to begin with.
 This enhanced the user interactivity of the site and Javascript composition for a better looking site.

 ### User Review

+Various family members and collegues tested the site and noted several things:
+   - The site was easy to understand and navigate.
+   - The colour scheme was aesthetic and simple.
+   - Icons made the areas where there was lots of information easier to read.
+   - The use of the Google Maps API was a great way to make the site experience interactive.